What Is Cosmism?

 believed that colonizing space would lead to the perfection of the human race, with immortality and a carefree existence.
 He also developed ideas of the "animated atom" (panpsychism), and "radiant mankind".

-All this is generally conceptually harmonious with my use of the term here, but not precisely identical.
+All this is generally conceptually harmonious with my use of the term here, though not precisely identical.

 My friend and colleague Hugo de Garis has used the term Cosmist to refer to (again quoting the mighty Wikipedia)